Tisch Library Style Guide

 Put the Most Important Information at the Top

 Users tend to scan web pages until they find what they need.
-Most people will only read 20 percent of a page so use the “inverted pyramid” technique when you write.
+Most people will read only 20 percent of a page, so use the “inverted pyramid” technique when you write.
 Put the most important information at the top of a page.
 That’s the section users are most likely to read.

 Break up your Content